FAQ’S

 It is UNLAWFUL to retaliate against someone for filing a complaint with the HCRC or participating as a witness in the HCRC process.
 Retaliation is against the law and may result in a separate complaint of unlawful discriminatory practices if it occurs.

-HCRC records relating to the investigation of filed complaints of discrimination are not government records releasable under the State’s Uniform Information Practices Act (UIPA).
-See Hawaiʻi Revised Statutes § 92F-13(4) and Hawaiʻi Revised Statutes § 368-4.
+Generally, HCRC records relating to the investigation of filed complaints of discrimination are not government records releasable under the State’s Uniform Information Practices Act (UIPA).
+See Hawaiʻi Revised Statutes §§ 92F-13(4), 92F-22(5), and 368-4.
 See also OIP Op.
 Ltr.
-No. 91-22 at 11 (confirming that HRS § 368-4 controls the disclosure of investigatory files of filed complaints at the HCRC and such records are not subject to disclosure generally).
+No. 91-22 at page 11 (confirming that HRS § 368-4 controls the disclosure of investigatory files of filed complaints at the HCRC and such records are not subject to disclosure generally).
 Parties to complaints of discrimination may request copies of their closed case files, if they have an unexpired right to sue in circuit court or if a civil action has been filed, pursuant to Hawaiʻi Revised Statutes § 368-4.
-For HCRC records not related to specific investigations, individuals may use OIP’s model form to request the record.
+For other HCRC records not related to specific investigations, individuals may use OIP’s model form to request the record.
 If you have any questions about obtaining records, please give us a call (808) 586-8636 or email us at [email protected].

 Q: What’s the administrative hearings process?